W33v3ly/StealthPhantomJS/README.md

 print("png file created")
 ```

-6.Now run it and you have working Stealth Selenium+PhatomJS script
+6.Now run it and you have working Stealth Selenium+PhatomJS script<br/>
+(I tested it on Windows 10 + Python 3.6.1)